-The Materials are broken into the following parts:
+Specifically, the Materials are broken into the following parts:

-Part I is a narrative outline of the basic points to be made during the Presentation, and focuses primarily on origin issues.
-Parts II and III of the Materials contain fairly comprehensive reviews, respectively, of the Canadian and U.S. Customs regimes, and are designed to allow readers not completely familiar with these systems to more fully understand the customs systems in place between our two countries.
-As an added bonus, Parts IV and V of the Materials contain a summary of the more recent customs issues facing, respectively, Canadian and U.S. importers.
+Part I is a narrative outline of the basic points to be made during the Presentation, and summarizes some of the points made.

+Parts II and III of the Materials contain fairly comprehensive reviews, respectively, of the Canadian and U.S. Customs customs regimes, and are designed to allow readers not completely familiar with these systems to more fully understand the customs systems in place between our two countries.